dspelaez/extended-wdm/docs/getting_started.rst

 Stable release
 ^^^^^^^^^^^^^^

-To install extended-wdm, run this command in your terminal:
+You can install EWDM using `pip`_.
+First, make sure you have Python 3.8 or higher installed.

 .. code-block:: console

     $ pip install ewdm

-This is the preferred method to install extended-wdm, as it will always install the most recent stable release.
+This is the preferred method to install EWDM, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.